MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with-categorized-tests.md

 --include-category flerp
 ```

-It is also possible to exclude certain tests by category using the the
+It is also possible to exclude certain tests by category using the
 `--exclude-category` parameter.

 ```bash